UltiRequiem/joke-api/README.md

 }
 ```

-Check the [docs](./docs/API.md) for other endpoints and code snippets of usage.
+Check the [docs](./docs/API.md) for language-specific wrappers, projects using
+this API and code snippets of usage.

 ## Library